gmcmillan100/docs/freebsd.md

 # Packages and Ports

+FreeBSD offers two primary methods of downloading applications and system tools:

+* Packages
+* Ports

+Users will have to choose between the two collections when installing these tools.
+Packages are pre-compiled binary packages, typically smaller in size than full port installations and they do not require compilation time.
+However, ports are a much more customizable option, allowing users to directly interact with the build process and configure the application to their preference.
+Additionally, installing an application from a port can help a user understand how the application is compiled, configured, and finally built into a binary.
+It can be a very rewarding process!

+## The Ports Collection

+Use the `portsnap` method as described [here](https://www.freebsdfoundation.org/freebsd/how-to-guides/installing-a-port-on-freebsd/).

+## pkg

 `pkg` is the next generation replacement for the traditional FreeBSD package management tools.
 Do not use `pkg_*`; it's deprecated.

 List installed packages: